MJ84ZY/Quoridor/README.md

 # Quoridor
-A simple Quoridor Game using Minimax Algorithm and develop using Java Programming language.
+A simple Quoridor Game using Minimax Algorithm with Alpha-Beta Pruning and develop using Java Programming language with Javafx.